Format: Online and available anytime

 WATCH 8 VIDEO PRESENTATIONS

-In these eight session, Anne will teach you the key skills required in dealing with difficult people, including managing situations involving bullying and coercion.
+In these eight sessions, Anne will teach you the key skills required in dealing with difficult people, including managing situations involving bullying and coercion.

 SELF-PACED: LEARN ON DEMAND - 24/7